Patrena94/Patrena-A.-D.-Smith/README.md

-Updated HTML/CSS image to allow for the Horiseon challenge (refactoring) to load Recreated repository change background color to light blue
+Updated HTML/CSS image to allow for the Horiseon challenge (refactoring) to load Recreated repository change background color to light blue added hoover effects to landing page created break in Resume.